Revealed preferences for dynamically inconsistent models: A special model: quasi-hyperbolic discounting and consumption choice.

-A dataset $(x,p)$ is \df{rationalizable by the exponential discounting model} if there exists a monotone increasing, $C^2$, and concave utility $u:\Re_+\to\Re$, and $\da\in (0,1]$ for which $x$ solves the problem of maximizing $u(z_1)+\da u(z_2)+\da^2 u(z_3)$ over the budget set When this occurs, we say that $(u,\da)$ is a rationalization of the data by means of the exponential discounting model.
+\begin{defn} A dataset $(x,p)$ is \df{rationalizable by the exponential discounting model} if there exist $u\in \mathcal{U}$ and $\da\in (0,1]$ for which $x$ solves the problem of maximizing $u(z_1)+\da u(z_2)+\da^2 u(z_3)$ over the budget set When this occurs, we say that $(u,\da)$ is a \df{rationalization} of the data by means of the exponential discounting model. \end{defn}

 We note that one may be interested in exponential discounting without imposing smoothness or concavity of utility, but we follow \cite{blowbrowningcrawford2021} in these assumptions because we want to address the results in their paper.